Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Empirical testing

 \subsection{Aims}

-We have three questions about the pathological behaviour: \begin{itemize} \item \emph{Do different integration methods have persistent bimodality?} We have demonstrated mathematical bimodality for RK4 with a step size of 0.5 so we test whether that shows up empirically as well.
-We also do empirical tests for RK4 with step sizes 0.25 and 0.125, RK45 with adaptive step size, and an analytic solution. \item \emph{Can changes to estimation method limit the impact of bimodality?} We test different prior configurations for MCMC using the RK4 method with a step size of 0.5, and also test a deterministic optimisation algorithm L-BFGS using the default priors. \item \emph{Is there a model that provides accurate unimodal estimates?} We do simulation studies for the affine and Canham models to test whether the chosen work-arounds -- an analytic implementation and RK45 with adaptive step size respectively -- have reliable results. \end{itemize}
+Our key question is: \emph{Do different integration methods have persistent bimodality?} We have demonstrated mathematical bimodality for RK4 with a step size of 0.5 so we test whether that shows up empirically as well.
+We also do empirical tests for RK4 with step sizes 0.25 and 0.125, RK45 with adaptive step size, and an analytic solution.

+We have further questions are addressed in the supplementary material: \begin{itemize} \item \emph{Can changes to estimation method limit the impact of bimodality?} We test different prior configurations for MCMC using the RK4 method with a step size of 0.5, and also test a deterministic optimisation algorithm L-BFGS using the default priors. \item \emph{Is there a model that provides accurate unimodal estimates?} We do simulation studies for the linear function and a highly non-linear model to test whether the chosen work-arounds -- an analytic implementation and RK45 with adaptive step size respectively -- have reliable results. \end{itemize}